nwdaudt/far-out_seabirds/README.md

-# Seasonality rather than oceanography drives assemblages of seabird species off northeast Aotearoa New Zealand
+# Migratory species strongly affect seabird biomass in seasonal assemblages off northeast Aotearoa New Zealand

-**This is a work in progress.
-The README and files will be constantly being updated.**

 In this study, we used a mix of descriptive spatial and summary analyses, diversity curves and model-based multivariate statistics to describe assemblages of seabird species off Northland, northeast Aotearoa New Zealand.

 Data were collected with the [Far Out Ocean Research Collective](https://www.farout.org.nz/).
 The fieldwork of this study was in the rohe moana (territory) of the Māori iwi (tribe) Ngāti Kuri, who shares the custody of the data.
 Following the CARE principles and the wish from Ngāti Kuri to not release any data from their territory, the raw data won't be open access.
-However, we hope to make some data available eventually (likely the 'aggregated' data for multivariate analysis).

-The processing of the data and analyses code is, however, all available in this repository for transparency.
+The processing of the data and analyses code are, however, all available in this repository for transparency.

+Please contact Far Out members if you require the raw or aggregated data, and they will liaise with Ngāti Kuri.

 ***